Austria starts to eject Gazprom from gas storage facility | Headlines

 Austria starts to eject Gazprom from gas storage facility

 Austria is following through on a "use it or lose it" threat to eject Russia's Gazprom from its large Haidach gas storage facility for systematically failing to fill its portion of the capacity there, the government said on Wednesday.
-"If customers do not store (gas) then the capacity must be handed over to others.
-It is critical infrastructure.
-We need it now in such a crisis.
+Austria obtains around 80% of its gas from Russia but since the war in Ukraine it has accused Moscow of weaponising that supply and has been seeking alternatives.

 - Country: